zchking/docs/pages/katalon-studio/tutorials/generate_css_xpath_selector_spy_web_utility.md

 ![Locate captured Xpath selector](../../images/katalon-studio/tutorials/generate_css_xpath_selector_spy_web_utility/Locate-captured-objects.png)

 Katalon Studio allows users to select **Selection Method** to locate captured objects. **Basic mode** is recommended to manual testers who just started automation journey.
-With **Basic** mode, Katalon Studio’s intelligent selector generator will **automatically generate** a robust and unique XPath **selector** which combined all properties of captured objects.
+With **Basic** mode, Katalon Studio's intelligent selector generator will **automatically generate** a robust and unique XPath **selector** which combined all properties of captured objects.

 For advanced testers who wish to **manually input selectors** have the option to select between **CSS** or **XPath mode**.